ryanvalle/health-service-dashboard/ELECTRON.md

 1. Close the application
 2. Delete the database file (see Application Data section above)
 3. Restart the application

+### Build errors

+If you encounter errors during packaging:
+1. Ensure Node.js 18+ is installed (check with `node --version`)
+2. Clear the dist folder: `rm -rf dist`
+3. Rebuild: `npm run package`
+4. Check that all backend dependencies are installed: `cd backend && npm install`

 ## Web vs Desktop